Kachi lodge Uyuni Bolivia tour

 Find out more about our Uyuni salt flats tours, we have a complete and varied offer (including transfers to Tupiza or San Pedro de Atacama, Chile) to meet your wishes and travel plans.

-Possible activities during your stay to make out the best of your experience during the Kachi lodge Uyuni tour are:
+Possible activities (check a more detailed description of each one of them by choosing the “Activies” tab lines above) during your stay to make out the best of your experience during the Kachi lodge Uyuni tour are:

 - Exploration of the Salar itself, trekking on the cactus filled islands and visiting the “Ojos de Sal”.